Constructor is similar to function that has a same name as the class in which it is resides .

 Output

-Note: In this program, class xyz contains one data member x and two constructor.
-When object A is created constructor with no argument is call.
+Note: In this program, class xyz contains one data member x and two constructors.
+When object A has created a constructor with no argument is called.

-When object B is created the copy constructor is call & object is passed and data member is initialize.
+When object B is created the copy constructor is called & the object is passed and the data member is initialized.

-When the object C is created with assignment with object A; this is also call copy constructor.
+When object C is created with the assignment with object A; this is also called copy constructor.

 In the statement xyz C = A compiler copies all the data members of object A to object C.